Eh, Nah, Kinda

 Great Meadows

 The “Great Meadows” is very confusing.
 It is, as I understand it, a large swath of meadow along the Connecticut River south of Hartford.
 Ownership of this expanse is all over the place.
 There’s the Great Meadows Conservation Trust, multiple town governments, The Nature Conservancy, Glastonbury Sportsmen Association, Wethersfield Game Club, Rocky Hill Fish and Game Club.
-And oh, Goodwin College owns a large swath in East Hartford and Wethersfield.
+And oh, Goodwin College owns a large parcel in East Hartford and Wethersfield.

 There are trails and/or bike paths on both sides of the mighty river, and you must plan your visits according to flooding as its all part of a floodplain in the four towns mentioned above.
 This floodplain contains rich farmland and a variety of habitat for wildlife.
 It is an oasis of green in the urban sprawl of Greater Hartford.